Lots of people track calories and macros. MyFitnessPal alone has more than 165 million users! Unfortunately, most of them will fail in the long-term.

 Nutrient density leaderboard

-By contrast, Robin’s score is shown below.
+By contrast, Robin’s initial score on her junk food diet is shown below.
 There are a large number of nutrients that Robin is not getting an adequate amount of.

 With this dietary regimen Robin was on more than 250 units of insulin per day and various diabetes medications, washed down with Coke.
 She’s now working hard to work her way up the leaderboard and claw back her heath.